ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering.md

 ## Migrating to a cluster setup

-If you are migrating an existing single-server site to a cluster setup, and not setting up clustering from scratch, you need to migrate your files.
+If you're migrating an existing single-server site to a cluster setup, and not setting up clustering from scratch, you need to migrate your files.
 Once you have configured your binarydata and metadata handlers, you can run the `ibexa:io:migrate-files` command.
-You can also use it when you are migrating from one data handler to another, e.g. from NFS to Amazon S3.
+You can also use it when you're migrating from one data handler to another, e.g. from NFS to Amazon S3.

 This command shows which handlers are configured: